JamesDoonan1/emerging-technologies/README.md

 Preproccessing is a very important step in most natural language processing (NLP) tasks.
 It invlolves the processess of removing unwanted characters and standarising the format of the text to prevent irrelevant data from effecting the model.
 Some similar methods are used in NLP libraries like **NLTK** and **SpaCy**.
 These streamline tasks like removing punctuation and converting text to lowercase or uppercase.
 **Project Gutenberg Texts**
 In this task, We were instucted to select five works from **Project Gutenberg**.
 What is interesting is that these texts represent a variety of writing styles and genres.
 This really helps broaden the model with a large spectrum of English usage.
+### Comparison of Work
+**Data Structures: defaultdict vs. Counter**
+- 'defaultdict(int)':
+  * In my application I chose Python's 'defaultdict(int)' from the _collections_ module to store trigram counts.
+This had an advantage in automatically initialising a new key with a value of 0, which simplifies the logic by eliminating the need to check whether a trigram exists in the dictionary before updating its count.
+  * **Comparison** This choice leads to cleaner and more efficient code particullary when handling large datasets.
+- 'Counter' from the 'collections_ module':
+  * An alternative would of been to use Python's 'Counter' which is also opimised for counting and could provide useful methods like 'most_common()'.
+However, using 'Counter' wouod require manual checks for uninitialized keys, making it less efiecient in this context.
+  * **Conclusion**: While both are suitable.
+I chose 'defaultdict(int)' for its simplicity and performance in this task.

 ### Justification for Approach
 **Data Cleaning**